 The drive train consists of the rotor shaft, the gearbox, an elastic coupling and the generator.

-The nacelle is equipped with a two-stage planetary gearbox with a spur gear stage, as an option a differential gearbox is also available.
+Nordex equips the turbines with a two-stage planetary gearbox with a spur gear stage or with a differential gearbox.
 The gearbox is fitted with a cooling circuit with variable cooling output.
 The gearbox bearing and tooth engagement are kept continuously lubricated with oil.

 The generator is a double-fed asynchronous machine.
 Nordex has been using this type of generator with variable-speed turbines successfully for many years.
 The main advantage is that only 25 – 30% of the energy produced needs to be fed into the electricity grid via a frequency converter.
 The deployment of this generator/frequency converter system thus cuts the total cost of the wind power system.

 Cooling and filtration